winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 #### Their Trees of Awakening

 18\.
 “Buddha Vipaśyin sat under a patala tree and achieved the supreme and complete awakening.
 Buddha Śikhin sat under a mango tree and achieved the supreme and complete awakening.
 Buddha Viśvabhū sat under a sal tree and achieved the supreme and complete awakening.
 Buddha Krakucchanda sat under a sirisa tree and achieved the supreme and complete awakening.
-Buddha Kanakamuni sat under an cluster fig tree and achieved the supreme and complete awakening.
+Buddha Kanakamuni sat under a cluster fig tree and achieved the supreme and complete awakening.
 Buddha Kāśyapa sat under a banyan tree and achieved the supreme and complete awakening.
 Now, I am a Tathāgata, an Arhat, who sat under a sacred fig tree and achieved the supreme and complete awakening.”[\[12\]](#n12){:#ref12}
 {:#p18}

 19\.
 The Buddha then spoke in verse: